misfit/dragonfighter/README.txt

 System Requirements
 ~~~~~~~~~~~~~~~~~~~
 Linux/UNIX (preferrably Arch) computer with at least 1GHz processor.
 I will
-not create a makefile for or test this game on Windows.
-I'm sure Mac will work
+not create a makefile for or test this game on Windows (How does it feel to not
-fine also.
+ have support for your platform?).
+I'm sure Mac will work fine also.

 Required software: make, gcc, and the allegro libraries installed.
 Allegro
 is available in the AUR if you use Arch.
 If you don't, you should switch.